LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Uplifting 2D visual representations into 3D

-Such an approach requires using an optimization procedure which would be costly compared to the proposed uplifting method.
-Nevertheless, it is possible to interpret the proposed uplifting scheme in Eq.~(\ref{eq:uplifting_matrix}) as a single pre-conditioned gradient descent step on the reconstruction objective, starting from a ${\bf 0}$ feature, \emph{i.e.}, ${\bf f}= -D^{-1}\nabla \mathcal{L}({\bf 0})$.
-In practice, we found that performing more iterations on the objective $\mathcal{L}({\bf f})$ did not result in particular improvement of the quality of the features, thus suggesting that the cheaper scheme in Eq.~(\ref{eq:uplifting_matrix}) is already an effective approach to uplifting. \vsp \paragraph{Gaussian filtering} The normalization $\beta_i = \sum_{d=1}^m\sum_p \mathds{1}_{i\in \mathcal{S}_{d,p}} w_{i}(d, p)$ serves as an estimator of the relative importance of each Gaussian in the scene.
+Such an approach requires an optimization procedure which is costly compared to our proposed uplifting method.
+Nevertheless, it is possible to interpret the proposed uplifting scheme in Eq.~(\ref{eq:uplifting_matrix}) as a single pre-conditioned gradient descent step on the reconstruction objective, starting from a~${\bf 0}$~feature, \emph{i.e.}, ${\bf f}= -D^{-1}\nabla \mathcal{L}({\bf 0})$.
+In practice, we found that performing more iterations on the objective $\mathcal{L}({\bf f})$ did not improve the quality of the features, thus suggesting that the computationally cheaper scheme in Eq.~(\ref{eq:uplifting_matrix}) is already an effective approach to uplifting.

+\myparagraph{Gaussian filtering} The normalization term $\beta_i = \sum_{d,p\in \mathcal{S}_i} w_{i}(d, p)$ serves as an estimator of the relative importance of each Gaussian in the scene.
 Therefore, it can be used as a criterion to prune the set of Gaussians for memory efficiency.
 In our experiments, we filter out half of the Gaussians based on $\beta_i$ and observe no qualitative nor quantitative degradation of the results.
 This approach is inspired by prior work on efficient Gaussian Splatting representation such as proposed by~\cite{fan2023lightgaussian} that also prunes Gaussians based on their contribution to each pixel in the training frames.